nmonnet/Warp-Factory-for-Python/README.md

 # Warp Factory for Python
+Warp research has mostly used analytical methods, which often limit the exploration of new solutions.
+Many proposed solutions have been unrealistic, needing impossible energy levels.
+To address these issues, people developed Warp Factory (arXiv:2404.03095), a numerical toolkit for modeling warp drive spacetimes.
+Warp Factory uses numerical analysis to explore various warp drive designs by solving Einstein’s field equations and checking energy requirements.
+It also offers visualizations in 2D and 3D, helping to understand the metrics and their associated energy structures.
+Their paper discusses how Warp Factory works and its application in evaluating common warp drive models.
+Their goal is to advance warp drive research and get closer to creating practical warp drives.

 This code represents my efforts to reproduce the results and methodology presented in arXiv:2404.03095, with some modifications.
 During this process, I identified several errors in both the paper and the accompanying code, as well as discrepancies between the two, particularly in the explanations of their examples.
 As a result, I chose not to rely heavily on their work to validate my findings.

 ## Warp Factory for Python (Analytical Approach)